-Work efforts will focus on replacing non-native species within a given reach with natives, while placing emphasis on species diversity, species habitat preferences, and available habitat at the time of planting.
-The goal will be to eliminate dense stands of non-native species that then allow for native species to maintain and/or increase their coverage through natural expansion.
+Work efforts will focus on replacing 20-50% of removed non-native species within a given reach with natives, focusing on species diversity, species habitat preferences, and available habitat at the time of planting.
+The goal will be to eliminate dense stands of non-native species that then allow the native species to maintain and/or expand their distribution.
+The mean number of fountain darters per square meter will be an important factor when replacing the non-native species with native species so total fountain darter numbers are not reduced following removal and planting efforts.

-Non-native aquatic plants will be removed and replaced with native aquatic plants in association with TWR enhancement as described in Conservation Measure 5.3.1/5.4.1.
-Divers remove non-native aquatic plants by hand.
-The removed vegetation is allowed to drift down and is captured by a seine, bag, catch net, or transferred directly into a skiff where access and conditions allow.
-Any removed vegetation is shaken to remove trapped fauna which are returned to the river before being disposed of at the COSM or Spring Lake composting facility.
-Denuded areas are then monitored for subsequent regrowth of non-native species, which are maintained as needed.
+Non-native aquatic plants will be removed and replaced with native aquatic plants in association with TWR enhancement as described in conservation measure 5.3.1/5.4.1.
+Divers remove non-native aquatic plants by hand, allowing them to drift into a seine, bag, or catch net set up downstream.
+The removed vegetation is moved to the shore and plant debris is transferred to the work truck or trailer.
+There, the plants are shaken to remove trapped fauna which are returned to the river.
+The plants are then disposed at the COSM or Spring Lake composting facility.
+Denuded areas are left alone for several weeks and any regrowth of non-native plants is removed, then the area is planted with native aquatic vegetation.